Written by Silvana Lucido-BalestrieriUpdated on July 9, 2026

 3-Way Calling

-Three-way calling enables you to host calls between three people at the same time.
+Three-way calling lets you host calls with three people at the same time.
 This is helpful for collaborating with colleagues on a project or introducing a supervisor to a conversation between an agent and a customer.

 Ensure your solution provides the same security for three-way calls as it would for a normal call.
 Look for advanced encryption features.